nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

+   *Figure 2: Sequence Diagram of an example of a user input*

 <!--The lifelines should not stop at the end of the activation bars-->

 ### UI component

-![Structure of the UI Component](images/UiClassDiagram.png)
+![Structure of the UI Component](images/UiClassDiagram.png) *Figure 3: Class Diagram of the UI component*

 **API** :
 [`Ui.java`](https://github.com/AY2021S1-CS2103T-W10-3/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)